nethesem/ArcticSlime/misc versions/readme.md

 # Misc Versions
+## XL (18650) edition
+The XL version has extended tabs to accomodate an 18650 footprint.
+This can be useful as the 18650 cell can offer very high capacity (up to 3000mAh) for exceptionally long run time.
+The 18650 is also an extremely common Li-ion cell, purchasable from many places and also easy to scavage from old laptop batteries and powerbanks, making it a great candidate if you simply cannot get other Li-ion / Li-po cells.

+Note that the 18650, along with being physically large, will also be noticably heavier than other cells, which can affect stability.

+(Photo of XL edition to follow)

 ## C3 Supermini edition
 The C3 Supermini is significantly smaller than a D1 Mini, allowing for a 9mm reduction of the total width (50mm vs 59mm).
 This version is 14500 only, since it's designed to be as small as possible.